This post contains affiliate links.

 Step 5: Roll

-Carefully pull up the edges of dough to wrap the beets securely.
-Fix any holes with a wet finger and gently pressing everything together.
+Carefully pull up the edges of the dough to wrap the beets securely.
+Fix any holes with a wet finger and gently press everything together.
 Use a dampened fork to secure all edges.

 Step 6: Chill